Trump Lawsuit Tracker: 90

 The Center for Biological Diversity is resisting Trump in every way possible — especially in the courts.

 From the moment he took office, our lawyers have been working feverishly to oppose every attempt he's made to worsen climate change, kill wildlife, endanger public health and destroy public lands.

-The Center for Biological Diversity sued the U.S. Fish and Wildlife Service for failing to turn over documents on the impacts of Toyota and Mazda building a massive factory directly adjacent to one of only two populations of the critically endangered spring pygmy sunfish outside of Huntsville, Alabama.
+The Center sued the U.S. Fish and Wildlife Service for failing to turn over documents on the impacts of Toyota and Mazda building a massive factory directly adjacent to one of only two populations of the critically endangered spring pygmy sunfish outside of Huntsville, Alabama.

 82. August 1, 2018 – Lawsuit Challenges Trump Administration's Trophy Hunting Council

 The Center and other conservation and animal-protection groups sued the Trump administration for illegally establishing the “International Wildlife Conservation Council,” an advisory panel full of people with personal or financial interests in killing or importing rare animals from overseas.